alexscg/stack-edit-test/test-root.md

 </p>

 #### Getting Started
 If you are just getting started with MDS React Library please visit our getting started page here.
-It has all the information to quickly get you up to speed and start using
+It has all the information to quickly get you up to speed and start writing code.

 #### Installation

 Configure Firm's on-prem jFrog artifactory to install MDS React library.